 Job Purpose:

 You will be skilled in local food growing/ gardening/ agriculture and able to assist in the planning and delivery of youth gardening activities.
 Within a context of a communities living with significant socio-economic deprivation you will be able to enthuse and actively engage young people in outdoor play, growing fruit and vegetables and learn about the food cycle, to improve physical activity, health and wellbeing.
 For the most part, you will be working with children aged between 3 and 12 years old.
-You will also be required to work alongside volunteers. .
+You will also be required to work alongside volunteers.
 There is also possibility of related partnership working with a local housing association and nurseries in the area

 Duties of sessional gardeners include (to be finalised with a responsible staff member, depending on area of involvement):